rupali-codes/LinksHub/CONTRIBUTING.md

     > For example, if you export the subcategory name as `onlineCodeEditors` in `database/index.ts`, add the same name to `CategoryDescriptions.ts` using the following style:

-    > subcategoryName: 'description of this subcategory'
+    > subcategory name: 'description of this subcategory'

   - You can check out similar examples [here](components/TopBar/CategoryDescriptions.ts).
 It's essential to add a description when submitting a pull request to add a subcategory; to merge it in the codebase.